News

 La Valse d’Amalie (Made famous by Yann Tiersen)

-With this beautiful song, you start to play broken up chords in the left hand while putting a simple tune in the right hand.
+With this beautiful song, you will play broken chords in the left hand and a simple tune with the right hand.

 14. Black Is The Color Of My True Love’s Hair